AnuragSChatterjee/Convex-Optimization-And-SDP-Energy-Management-In-C-For-DC-Microgrids-On-Low-Power-Embedded-Platforms/README.md

 ## Overview

-This project translates a **Semidefinite Programming (SDP)-based multi-period DC microgrid optimal power flow (OPF) problem** from MATLAB/CVX into C, deploys it on a **Raspberry Pi 5** via a real-time Ethernet interface, and validates solver accuracy across **304 fixed parameter permutations**.
+As part of my advanced research projects course for my MS in Computer Engineering at Columbia University, I worked on a semester long spring research project with the Motor Drives And Power Electronics Lab (MPLab), which helps to translate a **Semidefinite Programming (SDP)-based multi-period DC microgrid optimal power flow (OPF) problem** from MATLAB/CVX into C, deploys it on a **Raspberry Pi 5** via a real-time Ethernet interface, and validates solver accuracy across **304 fixed parameter permutations**.

 The core research question: